The Disappearing Sea

 However, the sea is still alive and beautiful!

-The jeep tour to the Aral Sea is very interesting and adventurous, revealing the wonderful world of the Central Asian nature and unique oriental culture.
-The extraterrestrial landscapes of the little-studied Ustyurt Plateau, the gigantic blue mirror of the Aral Sea, once an important Central Asian weather regulator, the sorrowful cemetery of dead ships - rusted ships frozen in sand, the grandiose Mizdahkan necropolis, the hot sands of the Kyzylkum desert and the inner part of Khiva, left almost untouched since the medieval times - you will see all this for five days!
+The jeep adventure to the Aral Sea is very interesting and adventurous, revealing the wonderful world of the Central Asian nature and unique oriental culture.
+The extraterrestrial landscapes of the little-studied Ustyurt Plateau, the gigantic blue mirror of the Aral Sea, once an important Central Asian weather regulator, the sorrowful ship graveyard - rusted ships frozen in the desert, the grandiose Mizdahkan necropolis, the ghost town Muynak, the hot sands of the Kyzylkum desert and the inner part of Khiva, left almost untouched since the medieval times - you will see all this for five days!

-Find yourself amidst an absolutely different, unusual world of the former Aral Sea, which will be so different from what you observe every day!
+Travel to Uzbekistan and ride on jeep to see with your own eyes what happened to the Aral Sea.
+Find yourself amidst an absolutely different, unusual world, which will be so different from what you observe every day!

 - Itinerary /